Manage anomaly notifications

 These two options help you control the volume of notifications:

-• Anomaly severity: Set the minimum severity threshold that will trigger the alert notification.
+Anomaly severity: Set the minimum severity threshold that will trigger the notification.
 There are three severity levels: Information, Warning, and Critical.
-By default, the severity level for email alerts is Critical.
+By default, the severity level for email notifications is Critical.

 If you want to reduce or increase the number of identified anomalies, consider adjusting the Anomaly sensitivity settings.